MalteHerrmann/ResearchTendermint/README.md

 is not the economic sacrifice
 in terms of computing power
 but rather the staked assets,
-which can be slashed for undesired behaviour [[ByiKwoBuc16]](https://open.spotify.com/episode/6eSJAtWT9btfca4mwYO7KT).
+which can be slashed for undesired behavior [[ByiKwoBuc16]](https://open.spotify.com/episode/6eSJAtWT9btfca4mwYO7KT).

 In Nakamoto consensus anybody can put up the work to be the next block proposer,